Japanese hare: Description

-The Japanese hare is reddish-brown, with a body length that ranges from 45 to 54 cm, and a body weight of 1.3 to 2.5 kg.
-Its tail grows to lengths of 2 to 5 cm.
-Its front legs can be from 10 to 15 cm long and the back legs from 12 to 15 cm long.
-The ears grow to be 6 to 8 cm long, and the tail 2 to 5 cm long.
-In areas of northern Japan, the west coast, and the island of Sado, where snowfall is heavy, the Japanese hare loses its coloration in the autumn, remaining white until the spring, when the reddish-brown fur returns.
+The Japanese hare is reddish-brown to dark brown-grey and variable amounts of white on the head and legs.
+Its body length ranges from 45 to 54 cm, and it has a body weight of 2.1-2.6 kg (4.6-5.7 lb).
+Its tail grows to lengths of 2-5 cm and its back legs are 12-15 cm long.
+The ears grow to be 7.6-8.3 cm long.
+Its front legs can be from 10-15 cm long.

+In areas of northern Japan, especially the island of Sado, the Japanese hare loses its coloration in the autumn, remaining white until spring, when the brown fur returns.
+They change into their white winter coat from mid-September to the end of November and back into their brown summer coat from the end of January to May.

 Habitat

 The Japanese hare is found across Honshu, Shikoku, and Kyushu, that is, all the main islands of Japan except Hokkaido, where it is replaced by the related mountain hare (Lepus timidus).
 It occurs up to an altitude of 2700 m.
 It is mostly found in mountains or hilly areas.
 It also inhabits forests or brushy areas.
 Japanese hares have been able to adapt to and thrive in and around urban environments following encroachment by human settlements, so much so that it has become a nuisance in some places.